rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 pdex.dylib pdxinfo
 ```

-I opened my game file `Test.pdx` using the Playdate simulator and as you might expect, it worked on the first try...
-Just kidding, it crashed!
+I opened my game file `Test.pdx` using the Playdate simulator and as you might expect, it worked on the first try ... just kidding, it crashed!

 After some debugging, I realized the `Makefile` used to compile the C example included an additional file `setup.c` from the SDK containing the symbol `_eventHandlerShim` needed to bootstrap the game.
 If this symbol is not present in the binary, the Simulator falls back to bootstrapping the game using the symbol `_eventHandler` which my binary did contain, but meant my game skipped an important setup step.

-So, I compiled `setup.c` into an object file using clang, linked it into my dynamic library, re-ran, and voila; I had Conway's Game of Life written in Swift running on the Playdate Simulator!
+So, I compiled `setup.c` into an object file using `clang`, linked it into my dynamic library, re-ran, and voila!
+I had Conway's Game of Life written in Swift running on the Playdate Simulator.

 ### Running on the Hardware